Nathan Hindmarsh: Playing career

 Hindmarsh was selected in the Australian team to go and compete in the end of season 2004 Rugby League Tri-Nations tournament.
-In the final against Great Britain he played at second-row forward in the Kangaroos' 44-4 victory.
+In the final against Great Britain he played at second-row forward in the Kangaroos' 44–4 victory.

 At his peak (2004–2006) Hindmarsh was considered the best second-rower in the NRL by the Dally M judges.
 He was an automatic pick for NSW and Australia from 2004 to 2007 and was often picked alongside Craig Fitzgibbon.

 After a courageous performance in the 2009 NRL Grand Final, Nathan Hindmarsh earned a well-deserved Test recall after two years of being overlooked for representative honours.
 In 2010 when it was revealed that Melbourne had been found guilty of rorting the salary cap, there was a possibility that Parramatta could be given the 2009 premiership or that the 2009 season could be left vacant.
-Hindmarsh said to the media "Who is going to give us that feeling of winning when we are up by six when the siren goes?, who is going to give us that feeling of pride, relief or satisfaction?, or give Nathan Cayless that grand final lap with his kids?,all that feeling is long gone meaning the best we can hope for is a weird little asterisk next to our name in the record books, which is why I don't care about the salary cap scandal, I don't think about it and Melbourne can keep their premiership trophy for all I care, we are just focused on the game coming up this weekend".
+Hindmarsh said to the media "Who is going to give us that feeling of winning when we are up by six when the siren goes?, who is going to give us that feeling of pride, relief or satisfaction?, or give Nathan Cayless that grand final lap with his kids?, all that feeling is long gone meaning the best we can hope for is a weird little asterisk next to our name in the record books, which is why I don't care about the salary cap scandal, I don't think about it and Melbourne can keep their premiership trophy for all I care, we are just focused on the game coming up this weekend".
 He was appointed co-captain of the Parramatta Eels in 2010, with Nathan Cayless before becoming the sole captain after Cayless retired.

 Making his third appearance for the Prime Minister's XIII in 2011, Hindmarsh became the only player to captain the side twice.

-On 29 March 2012 Hindmarsh announced his retirement from rugby league effective at the end of the 2012 season.
-Despite Hindmarsh's absence from the Eels, he promised he will continue to be a part of the NRL (National Rugby League) community.
+On 29 March 2012, Hindmarsh announced his retirement from rugby league effective at the end of the 2012 season.
+Despite Hindmarsh's absence from the Parramatta club, he promised he would continue to be a part of the NRL (National Rugby League) community.

-On 2 September 2012, Hindmarsh played his final NRL game alongside retiring winger Luke Burt against the St George Illawarra Dragons.
-The Eels went down to St. George 29-8 with Hindmarsh successful in scoring a penalty kick on full-time.
+On 2 September 2012, Hindmarsh played his final NRL game alongside retiring winger Luke Burt against the St. George Illawarra Dragons.
+The Eels went down to St. George 29–8 with Hindmarsh successful in scoring a penalty kick on full-time.
 The game was originally scheduled to be played at Parramatta Stadium but was later moved to Stadium Australia due to the expected crowd.
 The crowd was the largest for an NRL (non-finals) game.